fjyeo/website/_posts/2020-04-22-my-coding-work.md

 This is the answer the computer gives you.

-Thankyou for cntinuing to look at my website.
+Thank you for continuing to look at my website.
 Bye